Thomas A. Osborn

-Thomas Andrew Osborn (October 26, 1836 – February 4, 1898) was the sixth governor of Kansas.
+Thomas Andrew Osborn (October 26, 1836 – February 4, 1898) was an American lawyer, politician, and diplomat.
+He served as the sixth governor of Kansas, from 1873 to 1877.

+Biography

 Osborn was born in Meadville, Pennsylvania.
 As a young man, he was apprenticed as a printer, from which he supported himself through Allegheny College.
 In 1856, he began to study law under a Meadville judge and was admitted to the Michigan bar in 1857.
 He married Julia Delahey and they had one child.